 I'm Working 50 Hours a Week and Still Feel Behind

-You worked 50 hours this week.
-You answered every email, attended every meeting, and still have a growing to-do list.
-You feel behind despite being exhausted.
-The problem isn't your work ethic.
-It's your system.
-Here's what's actually broken and how to fix it.
+You worked 50 hours, cleared every email, and still feel behind.
+The problem isn't your work ethic, it's your system.
+Here's how to fix it.

 Quick Answer